tuomaseerola/MusicScienceData/README.md

 ## Another example

-Here is an example of the `sadness` dataset.
+Here is an example of the `sadness` dataset that contains ratings of attitudes towards sad music from a sample of participants.

 ``` r
 knitr::kable(MusicScienceData::sadness[1:4,1:10])